rvagg/iamap/README.md

 {
   hashAlg: number
   bucketSize: number
-  map: Uint8Array
-  data: Array
+  hamt: [Uint8Array, Array]
 }
 ```

 Intermediate and leaf node form:
 ```
-{
-  map: Uint8Array
-  data: Array
-}
+[Uint8Array, Array]
 ```

+The `Uint8Array` in both forms is the 'map' used to identify the presence of an element in this node.

-Where `data` is an array of a mix of either buckets or links:
+The second element in the tuple in both forms, `Array`, is an elements array a mix of either buckets or links:

 * A bucket is an array of two elements, the first being a `key` of type `Uint8Array` and the second a `value`
   or whatever type has been provided in `set()` operations for this `IAMap`.